Keon-Jukes/Keon-Jukes/README.md

  I am a fullstack software engineer and I enjoy working on innovative projects.

  - 🔭 I’m currently working on a project to help connect people with personal chefs
- - 🌱 I’m currently learning more about carbon dioxide removal and best practices to reduce my carbon footprint
+ - 🌱 I’m currently learning about carbon dioxide removal and best practices to reduce my carbon footprint
- - ⚡ Fun fact: I have created and deployed multiple Amazon Alexa and Google Home voice apps being used daily!🌎
+ - ⚡ Fun fact: I created and deployed multiple Amazon Alexa and Google Home voice apps being used daily!🌎

 ## stats
 <!-- start -->